-- A number of EC and MOECC studies have been carried out within the St. Marys River in order to assess the contaminated sediment in accordance with the Canada-Ontario Decision-Making Framework for Assessment of Great Lakes Contaminated Sediment. - Sampling for these studies has included areas within Lake George Channel (including the area around the EEWWTP), Little Lake George, Bellevue Marine Park, the area east/downstream of Bellevue Marine Park. - Given this significant investment and the numerous study reports that have been produced over the past decade, EC hired the MMM Group (\$10,000) to develop GIS-based maps that compile and synthesize existing sediment data in an illustrative manner.
+- A number of ECCC and MECP studies have been carried out within the St. Marys River in order to assess the contaminated sediment in accordance with the Canada-Ontario Decision-Making Framework for Assessment of Great Lakes Contaminated Sediment. - Sampling for these studies has included areas within Lake George Channel (including the area around the EEWWTP), Little Lake George, Bellevue Marine Park, the area east/downstream of Bellevue Marine Park. - Given this significant investment and the numerous study reports that have been produced over the past decade, ECCC hired the MMM Group (\$10,000) to develop GIS-based maps that compile and synthesize existing sediment data in an illustrative manner.
 The maps were shared with BPAC in July 2015, and an interactive version is available online14.
-The maps summarize and illustrate the results of over 10 years of study on contaminated sediment on the Canadian side of the AOC, presenting data collected from over 100 sites sampled by EC and the MOECC since 2012.
+The maps summarize and illustrate the results of over 10 years of study on contaminated sediment on the Canadian side of the AOC, presenting data collected from over 100 sites sampled by ECCC and the MECP since 2012. - 14 For the online interactive maps, visit: http://geo.mmm.ca/ fl &viewers/StMarys/

 - As noted under Action NPS-1 and NPS-2, the Sault Ste.
 Marie Innovation Centre completed a number of projects to assess the quantity and quality of sediment being deposited in the area east of Bellevue Marine Park.
-The results indicate: - the deeper sediments (> 5 cm) are stable under a range of historical flow conditions (i.e. those measured over the last 100 years); and - the sediment is soft and relatively thick (2.5 to 4.5 meters), with the likelihood of hydrocarbon contamination in the uppermost 0.9 meters of sediment.
+The results indicate: - the deeper sediments (> 5 cm) are stable under a range of historical flow conditions (i.e. those measured over the last 100 years); and - the sediment is soft and relatively thick (2.5 to 4.5 meters), with the likelihood of hydrocarbon contamination in the uppermost 0.9 meters of sediment. - As noted under NPS-1, in 2018 fieldwork was completed which included sampling associated with a new BEAST study, coring work east of Topsail Island in order to update the vertical characterization of the sediments in this area and the application of tracer compounds in that same area to aid in the future assessment of sediment accumulation.